 Should you consider applying for the Chase Amazon Visa credit card?
 Before you send off your application you should carefully consider the pros and cons.

 After buying things on Amazon.com you have probably been presented with multiple online popup offers to sign up for their rewards card.

-Their signup promotion for a $30 discount is hardly exciting, nor is the rewards program.
+The sign-up promotion for the Amazon Visa entailing a $30 discount is not exactly compelling, but even their rewards program isn't anything to get too excited about.
 Why?
 Because ironically, there is a different credit card that can earn you a higher rebate on Amazon.com purchases (more on this in a minute).

-Not bad, but when you can get 2% on everything with this card from Barclays it suddenly makes it look a lot less exciting.As far as the 3% at Amazon is concerned, funny thing is there's a different card that let's you earn up to 66% more rewards on Amazon than what their own card gives.
+That's fairly standard for a rewards card these days, but when you can get 2% on everything with this card from Barclays it suddenly makes it look a lot less interesting.As far as the 3% at Amazon is concerned, funny thing is there's a different card that let's you earn up to 66% more rewards on Amazon than what their own card gives.

-Here's how I get 5% cash back on my Amazon purchases...
+Here's how to get 5% cash back on Amazon purchases...

 Well guess what?
 Places like Staples sell gift cards to other places, including Amazon.com.